 The first e-cigarette hit the shelves in 2004 in China.
 Since then, the vaping has become one of the fastest-growing and spirited industries with newly developed products.
 It shows no signs of slowing down.
 The estimated global market for these products was approximately $14 billion in 2017 and the prediction is that it’s going to be at $25 billion by 2025.

 Vaping technology is very dynamic ranging from e-juice, pod, to CBD cartridges.
+Combining both the hottest trends (vaping and CBD), many companies came up with their own lines of CBD vape oil products.
 The aim is to completely satisfy users.
 The first e-cigarette models didn’t provide the kind of experience modern pod vapes do.

 The Evolution of Vaping Devices